 WHAT ARE THE COSTS AND ATTORNEY FEES INVOLVED?

-The Court filing fee is $400 for a Guardianship of the Person and Property ($235 if Guardianship of the Person only), and an additional $231 for the incapacity portion of the case.
+The Court filing fee is $403 for a Guardianship of the Person and Property ($238 if Guardianship of the Person only), and an additional $234 for the incapacity portion of the case.
 The attorney fee varies based on the amount of work required and whether there is an emergency situation and may be many months after the Guardianship is established.
-The Judge will appoint two doctors and a lay person; that fee is usually $750.
+The Judge will appoint a doctor, a psychologist, and a lay person or nurse; that fee is usually $900.
 Also, the Court will appoint an attorney for the person that needs assistance.
 That fee is usually around $400.
 If the ward has assets, that fee is paid from those assets, if not, the County pays that fee.

 CAN THE GUARDIAN BE REIMBURSED FOR COSTS?